Mr. / Ms. Sulfur™ Club

 Mr. "Sulfur" 2014

-Retired from Shell Oil, where he held the position of Principal Engineer, Treating and Sulfur Recovery, Michael Huffmaster is now consulting in the areas of gas treating, sulfur recovery, and tail gas treating.
+Michael has a career in the oil & gas industry that has spanned for over 50 years and he is currently an industry independent consultant in the areas of gas treating, sulfur recovery, and tail gas treating.
 He retired from Shell Oil after 38 years of service, where he held the position of Principal Engineer, Treating and Sulfur Recovery.
-He holds a Bachelor of Science degree in Chemical Engineering and is a registered P.E. in Texas.
+He holds a Bachelor of Science degree in Chemical Engineering from Georgia Tech and is a registered Professional Engineer in Texas.
 Michael has over 40 years experience working in the sulfur recovery and gas treating industry that include production systems, gas conditioning, gas processing and liquids recovery, sulfur recovery and tail gas treating, among others.
 His technical expertise areas include process selection and design, along with process troubleshooting for many sulfur-related processes.
 Michael has authored numerous industry papers and presentations and continues in industry advocacy.
 Michael and his wife Robbie reside in the Houston, Texas area.

 Mr. "Sulfur" 2015